 “Already, there is about a 20-year lifespan gap across different socioeconomic groups in the United States, with an average age of 66 in some of America’s poorest communities, compared with 87 in more affluent areas.”
-[Jessica Powell] medium.com
+[Jessica Powell] https://medium.com/s/2069/what-happens-when-the-rich-live-decades-longer-than-the-rest-of-us-2dfec4a35b21

 At one time, it might have been reasonable to assume that people would continue living longer and longer indefinitely, as nutrition improved and medical science got better at fixing disease and injury.
 But new research indicates that the black camel’s going to kneel at your door no later than age 115, no matter how well you take care of yourself, says Jan Vijg, a researcher at Albert Einstein College of Medicine